Award-Winning Connecticut Truck Accident Attorneys

 The Federal Motor Carrier Safety Administration (FMCSA) oversees and outlines the rules and regulations for all commercial trucks in the country.
 In compliance with FMCSA standards, all truckers and trucking companies have a set of principles to follow that can increase safety and reduce the frequency of motor vehicle collisions.
 When they adhere to these standards, they are in a much better position to avoid a crash.

 The following are some of the standards outlined by the FMCSA:

 - Loading techniques

-The failure to adhere to these standards can result in serious penalties.
-Due to the strict rules and regulations specific to trucks and commercial vehicles, it is essential to hire a professional legal team that is well-versed in trucking law in the event of an accident.
+Failure to adhere to these standards can result in serious penalties.
+Due to the strict rules and regulations specific to trucks and commercial vehicles, it is essential to hire professional Connecticut truck accident lawyers that are well-versed in trucking law in the event of an accident.